Deadline: May 1, 2026

 Program Description

-Thank you for your interest in the William Carey University School of Pharmacy located on the Tradition Campus in Biloxi, MS. We offer a 2-year and 10-month accelerated Doctor of Pharmacy program, with an innovative curriculum that provides students with the knowledge and skills necessary to excel as an entry-level practitioner.
+Thank you for your interest in William Carey University School of Pharmacy located on the Tradition Campus in Biloxi, MS. We offer a 2-year and 10-month accelerated Doctor of Pharmacy program with an innovative curriculum that provides students with the knowledge and skills necessary to excel as an entry-level practitioner.
 Taught by engaged faculty, this dynamic program offers a collaborative, student-centered learning environment, enabling students to apply their knowledge and skills in clinical settings.
-The clinical experiences will allow students to gain exposure to a variety of practice models and experiences and explore the countless opportunities available to pharmacy graduates today.
+The clinical experiences allow students to gain exposure to a variety of practice models and to explore the countless opportunities available to pharmacy graduates today.
 The accelerated program model allows students to complete the PharmD degree faster and start their pharmacy career sooner.
-For more information on our program, please visit: https://www.wmcarey.edu/pharmacy
+For more information on our Program, please visit: https://www.wmcarey.edu/program/doctoral-pharmacy.

 GPA and Credit Hour Criteria